 Reality check: 3 steps to your financial snapshot

-You’ve worked and planned and invested so you can enjoy your life and be OK when the time comes to retire.
+You’ve worked and planned and invested so you can enjoy your life when it’s time to retire.
 But if you could build something “more” with your investments, what would that look like?

 Maybe that means you could finally get season tickets to watch your favorite college football team each year.